SAP-samples/integration-suite-partner-directory-accelerator-for-pipeline-concept/README.md

 In the "Interface Determination" tab, XSLT mappings to determine the interface for each possible receiver can be created or edited.
 For each receiver specified in the receiver determination, an interface determination should be present.

 First, select the receiver for which you want to see the interface determination.
-The radio buttons contain all receiver systems present in the receiver determination.
+The dropdown menu contain all receiver systems present in the receiver determination.

 In the table, conditions and resulting receiver interfaces can be specified.
 It is possible to add new rows, move a selected row up or down, and delete a selected row.